Here’s an eye-catching baby name: Quovadis. It’s appeared in U.S. baby name data a total of three times so far:

 This one is a semi-mystery.
 I know the ultimate origin, but not what (if anything) caused the name to surface in the ’70s specifically.

 The Polish novel Quo Vadis (1896) by Henryk Sienkiewicz told the story of a romance between a Roman patrician and a Christian woman during ancient times.
-The title means “where are you going?” in Latin and alludes to the New Testament verse John 13:36.
+The title means “where are you going?” in Latin and alludes to “an episode from the life of Saint Peter, as told in the New Testament Apocrypha.”

 But nothing new happened in the ’70s to draw attention to the phrase, beyond the 1973 Broadway play Status Quo Vadis and a 1975 M*A*S*H episode called “Quo Vadis, Captain Chandler?”